flojoy-ai/studio/docs/src/content/docs/cloud/deploy-to-aws.md

 - Select the IAM role with `AmazonSESFullAccess` policy enabled in `IAM instance profile` option.

-- Then head to `user data` input at the bottom of `Advanced details` section and paste following template with valid credentials.
+- Then head to `user data` input at the bottom of `Advanced details` section and paste following bash script with valid domain name.

 ```sh
 #!/bin/bash